thewitcher745/GP-selection-2/README.md

 - **BaseReport**: Ranks financial assets based on multiple metrics such as performance, win rate, net profit, gross profit, gross loss, largest profit in a trade, average profit per trade, max drawdown, and consecutive wins/losses.
 - **FinalReport**: Provides case study analysis of combining the N top pairs from BaseReport, along with metrics calculated from their combinations
-- **MonthylReport**: Provides month-by-month analysis of the same pair combinations from FinalReport, reporting profits for each N pairs combined per month.
+- **MonthlyReport**: Provides month-by-month analysis of the same pair combinations from FinalReport, reporting profits for each N pairs combined per month.
+- **CombinedReport**: Combines the outputs from Final and Monthly reports into one.

 ## Installation